Machine and Deep Learning methods in population genomics and phylogeography

 Course overview

-In recent years, deep learning techniques are increasingly being used in evolutionary studies due to their flexible and data-hungry nature, suitable to analyze large and complex genomic datasets.
+In recent years, machine and deep learning techniques are increasingly being used in evolutionary studies due to their flexible and data-hungry nature, suitable to analyze large and complex genomic datasets.
 This course will focus on using deep learning, specifically Convolutional Neural Networks (CNN), to extract information from genetic data for population genomics and phylogeography inference.
-The theoretical background for simulating genetic data and developing deep learning architectures will be covered and followed by practical examples, in modules structured over five days.
-On the first day, the participants will learn how to conceive and simulate genetic data under competing demographic scenarios.
-Day 2 will cover deep learning background and simple practical examples to understand how a CNN works.
-In Day 3, deep learning will be used to compare the demographic scenarios conceived in Day 1.
+The theoretical background for simulating genetic data and developing machine and deep learning architectures will be covered and followed by practical examples, in modules structured over four days.
+On the first day, the participants will learn how to simulate genetic data under competing demographic scenarios and use ABC for their inference.
+Day 2 will include an introduction to machine learning and its applications to evolutionary genomics.
+In Day 3, deep learning will be introduced and used to compare the demographic scenarios conceived in previous days.
 Day 4 will be dedicated to the simulation of genomic regions with selective sweeps and using CNN to detect such regions on real genomes.
 The course is structured to include lectures with discussions of key concepts and practical hands-on sessions, contextualised with research study cases.

 Target audience and assumed background